cam587/blockbuster-movie-model-risk-analysis/PROJECT_JOURNAL.md

 ---

 #### 3. Has the average profitability ratio changed over time?
+The average profitability ratio has decreased from 1.47 in 2015 to 1.25 in 2015, with its peak being 1.54 in 2018, and its low being 0.4 in 2020 due to COVID-19.
+Post-COVID, the average profitability ratio never reached above 1.3.
 * **Why is this important to IMAX?**
-  This question measures whether blockbusters are becoming more or less financially efficient.
-A declining profitability ratio may indicate that studios are spending more without receiving proportional box-office returns.
+  This question shows blockbusters are becoming less financially efficient, implying the root cause has been COVID-19, as the ratio never broke 1.5 again after doing it 3 out of 5 years before the pandemic.
+A declining profitability ratio indicates that studios are spending more without receiving proportional box-office returns.
 Although IMAX does not directly absorb a movie's full production loss, continued studio underperformance could reduce future investment in large theatrical releases and weaken IMAX's long-term content pipeline.

 * **Data used:**
   `release_year` and `profitability_ratio`